AdityaNamuduri/katas-tech-power-rangers/README.md

 * Launch: Once testing is successful and the system is stable, launch the MVP to the broader user base.

 ## Architecture Decision Records

+### ADR 1: Technology Stack Selection
+- Decision: Use React Native for mobile app development and a Single Page Application (SPA) architecture for the web application.
+- Rationale: React Native offers a rich user interface and enables code reuse across platforms.
+SPA architecture provides a smooth user experience.

+### ADR 2: Email Parsing and Filtering
+- Decision: Implement an email parsing and filtering mechanism to extract travel-related information and whitelist trusted sources.
+- Rationale: Polling email and filtering ensures that relevant travel information is captured accurately and securely.

+### ADR 3: Integration with Travel Systems
+- Decision: Integrate with existing travel systems, such as SABRE and APOLLO, to update travel details and receive real-time updates.
+- Rationale: Seamless integration with travel systems ensures accurate and timely information for users.

+### ADR 4: Real-time Updates in Mobile App and Web Dashboard
+- Decision: Implement a real-time update mechanism to display travel updates within 5 minutes of generation by the source.
+- Rationale: Providing timely updates enhances user experience and gives the app a competitive advantage.

+### ADR 5: Manual Reservation Management
+- Decision: Allow users to manually add, update, and delete existing reservations.
+- Rationale: Manual reservation management gives users full control over their travel plans and allows flexibility in managing their trips.

+### ADR 6: Automatic Removal of Completed Trips
+- Decision: Automatically remove trip items from the dashboard once the trip is complete.
+- Rationale: Keeping the dashboard clutter-free improves user experience and helps users focus on current and upcoming trips.

+### ADR 7: Trip Sharing via Social Media Integration
+- Decision: Enable users to share their trip information through integration with standard social media sites.
+- Rationale: Social media integration allows users to share their travel experiences with friends and family, expanding the platform's reach.

+### ADR 8: End-of-Year Summary Reports
+- Decision: Provide users with comprehensive end-of-year summary reports containing various travel metrics.
+- Rationale: Offering detailed reports gives users insights into their travel patterns and enhances the value provided by the platform.

+### ADR 9: Analytics for Travel Data
+- Decision: Collect and analyze user trip data for travel trends, vendor preferences, cancellation frequency, etc.
+- Rationale: Analyzing trip data can provide valuable insights for the business and help improve the platform's features and functionality.

+### ADR 10: High Availability and Performance Requirements
+- Decision: Ensure the system is highly available with a maximum of 5 minutes per month of unplanned downtime.
+- Rationale: Users rely on the system for managing their trips, so high availability is crucial to provide a seamless experience.

+### ADR 11: Real-time Response Time Requirements
+- Decision: Aim for a web response time of 800ms and a mobile first-contentful paint of under 1.4 seconds.
+- Rationale: Fast response times on both web and mobile platforms contribute to a smooth and responsive user experience.

+### ADR 12: International Support
+- Decision: Design the system to work internationally, considering language, currency, and travel system integration requirements.
+- Rationale: The platform should cater to users from various countries and ensure seamless travel management regardless of their location.

+### ADR 13: Integration with Preferred Travel Agency
+- Decision: Integrate with the preferred travel agency to enable quick problem resolution and provide personalized support.
+- Rationale: Collaboration with the preferred travel agency can enhance customer satisfaction, resolve issues promptly, and streamline the support process.

 Fill the data
 ### ADR 1.
 Microservices Pattern
 Fill the data